 The RCIPS has practiced neighborhood policing for several years, with the CPD launching several successful, community-based initiatives across the districts, and facilitating several neighbourhood watches.
 Since the priorities for CPD officers are guided by the concerns of the community, the daily activities of CPD officers can be quite diverse.
 On a given day, an officer could be working on anything from collaborating with the National Roads Authority to install speed bumps on a residential street, to meeting with the Department of Agriculture to address stray dogs in a neighbourhood, to engaging with a local council or school to establish an after-school program for children in a community who need one.
 Often, CPD officers are well-versed in a variety of issues and have deep knowledge about what is needed on a practical level to solve recurring community problems.

-Despite this successful work, or perhaps because of it, residents of the Cayman Islands have clearly stated on several occasions during community meetings with police that the numbers of neighbourhood police officers on island are insufficient, and that more neighbourhood officers are wanted and needed.
+Despite this successful work, or perhaps because of it, residents of the Cayman Islands have clearly stated on several occasions during community meetings with police that the numbers of community police officers on island are insufficient, and that more community officers are wanted and needed.
 In 2018, thanks to increased funding from the Cayman Islands Government specifically earmarked for community policing, the CPD will be gaining officers and growing its ranks to include officers for all beats.
 This influx of new officers to the department enables greater permanence for officers on their assigned beats and a more stable problem-solving focus on the issues affecting communities.

 An interactive map is available on this site on the Your Community page that can help residents determine their policing beat and learn about the neighbourhood officer(s) assigned to their area.